Examining the Limits of ‘Energy Return on Investment’

 Hall, who retired from a full-time professorship in 2012, said most attacks on the EROI concept “are specious and due to incomplete or deliberately distorted knowledge,” and have been rebutted in past research.

 “Higher EROI allows most people to undertake other economic activities,” he said in an email.
 “A very low EROI means most people have to work in the energy-supply industries.
-One could reduce our EROI to 2.5:1 and survive, but there would be less and less possibilities for other activities.”
+One could reduce our EROI to 2.5:1 and survive, but there would be...[fewer] possibilities for other activities.”

 At the same time, he conceded that “EROIs make a little more sense for a finite fossil fuel resource, like an oil field.
 We normally do sort of a rolling average, or more precisely the gain for one year over the cost for that year.
 We tend to see these values declining over time.”